facebookarchive/caffe2/_docs/learn-more.md

 permalink: /docs/learn-more.html
 ---

-Caffe2 is a deep learning framework made with expression, speed, and modularity in mind.
-It is an experimental refactoring of [Caffe](http://caffe.berkeleyvision.org/), and allows a more flexible way to organize computation.
+Caffe2 is a machine learning framework enabling simple and flexible deep learning.
+Building on the original [Caffe](caffe.berkeleyvision.org), Caffe2 is designed with expression, speed, and modularity in mind, and allows a more flexible way to organize computation.

 ## What Is Deep Learning?